nikosuenderhauf/nikosuenderhauf.github.io/_jobs/postdoc_qcr_2023.md

 ### Key Responsibilities
 Key responsibilities include:
-* Lead and contribute to research in QCR’s Visual Learning and Understanding Program
+* Contribute to the research in QCR’s Visual Learning and Understanding Program
 * Work closely with a team of academics, research fellow, engineers, PhD students and undergraduates
 * Co-supervise PhD students and undergraduate students
 * Publish in high-quality conferences and journals in robotics, computer vision, machine learning